How To Roast A Turkey In The Oven?

 - cocktail sausage, sausage meatballs, or sliced pieces of sausage are all good.

-- belly pork or bacon adds another layer of flavor same with the butter and good for developing color on the turkey skin.
+- belly pork or bacon adds another layer of flavor.

 - bouquet garni of thyme, bay leaf, parsley

-- vegetables for cooking with the meat in the roasting pan during the second half of cooking, like potatoes, carrots, squash, parsnips or/and serve vegetables for side dishes
+- vegetables for cooking with the meat in the roasting pan during the second half of cooking, like potatoes, carrots, squash, parsnips or/and serve vegetables for side dishes.

 You will need between 1¼ pounds to 1½ pounds per person.
 This will depend on how many children will be at the dinner and how many robust adult diners you will feed.
-Much better to have too much for wonderful left overs than not enough for your guests.
+Much better to have too much for wonderful leftovers than not enough for your guests.

 As A Guide: